 Since we strive to maintain the best possible training programme, it is possible that master classes or trainings might be added or altered.
 An example of the global training programme can be found on this page.
 YEP uses the YEP Development Centre, which was developed and specialised for YEP, to share all of the information on training sessions and master classes.

-The collective development of the Young Experts focuses on various aspects that prove to be useful in their working environment, to the Water and Agrofood sector, and in their ability to work in (intercultural) teams.
+The collective development of the Young Experts focuses on various aspects that prove to be useful in their working environment, to the Water, Agrofood and Renewable Energy sector, and in their ability to work in (intercultural) teams.
 The collective development includes training and practical sessions on social media, intercultural facilitation, conflict management, safety, project planning, and many more, as listed in the example of the training programme.

 Networking & innovation